Venture philanthropy: Cystic Fibrosis Foundation

-Nonetheless the high price led to sharp criticism of Vertex and the CFF.
+Nonetheless, the high price led to sharp criticism of Vertex and the CFF.
 Twenty-nine physicians and scientists working with people with cystic fibrosis wrote to the CEO of Vertex Pharmaceuticals to plead for lower prices.

-CFF made the investment in exchange for a promise of royalties paid on sales of any drug it funded that made it to market; in 2014 it sold the future royalty stream to Royalty Pharma, a royalty fund investment company, for $3.3 billion, and said that it would use the funds to invest yet more in research and clinical trials for cystic fibrosis treatments.
+CFF invested in exchange for a promise of royalties paid on sales of any drug it funded that made it to market; in 2014 it sold the future royalty stream to Royalty Pharma, a royalty fund investment company, for $3.3 billion, and said that it would use the funds to invest yet more in research and clinical trials for cystic fibrosis treatments.

-In the course of working out the deal with Aurora in 2000, CFF included a clause in the agreement that allowed them to take control of the intellectual property if Aurora stopped developing any drug that had been discovered.
-CFF struck a similar agreement with the company, Altus Pharmaceuticals, to fund development of a recombinant enzyme that could treat pancreatic disease in people with cystic fibrosis.
-When Altus reported to CFF that it did not have funds to continue developing the drug, CFF seized control of the asset and eventually licensed it to Alnara Pharmaceuticals, which developed the drug further and was acquired by Eli Lilly in 2010.
+In the course of working out the deal with Aurora in 2000, CFF included a clause in the agreement allowing it to take control of the intellectual property if Aurora stopped developing any discovered drug.
+CFF struck a similar agreement with the company Altus Pharmaceuticals to fund the development of a recombinant enzyme that could treat pancreatic disease in people with cystic fibrosis.
+When Altus reported to CFF that it lacked funds to continue developing the drug, CFF seized control of the asset and eventually licensed it to Alnara Pharmaceuticals, which further developed the drug and was acquired by Eli Lilly in 2010.